 The Knoxville Firefighters Association represents the professional fire fighters of Knoxville and has been proudly serving our community since 1918.
 We have made saving lives and property our lifelong profession and are asking the community to stand behind our efforts.
-In order to raise funds for our educational and safety programs, we are hosting a benefit concert featuring country music legend John Anderson with songs like "Straight Tequila Night" "Money In the Bank" "Swingin" and "Seminole Wind".
-The concert will be held Sunday, December 6th at 6:30 pm at the Knoxville Civic Coliseum.
+In order to raise funds for our educational and safety programs, we are hosting a benefit concert featuring the band Sister Hazel with songs like their #1 hit single "All For You" "Champagne High" and "Change Your Mind".
+The concert will be held Saturday, June 4th at 8:00 pm at the Knoxville Civic Coliseum.

 By purchasing tickets to the show you are supporting the men and women of the Knoxville Firefighters Association, who have made saving lives and property their lifelong profession.
 Because of your support we are able to provide many outstanding programs and other member benefits of the Knoxville Firefighters Association in Knox County.
 These include: